CellanomeDLS/internal-installer/bucket/README.md

 Installs the Nvidia CUDA Toolkit

 Special note: this manifest is a direct copy of the publically available Nvidia Cuda Toolkit scoop installer from the Scoop [Versions](https://github.com/ScoopInstaller/Versions) bucket.
 The contents should not change.
+Also note that this manifest retrieves the Cuda Toolkit artifact from the Nvidia storage and not the Cellanome storage.

 <br>

 ### Component Manifest: `cellanome-cudnn.x.y.z-[b]`

-Installs the Nvidia CUDA Deep Neural Network
+Installs the Nvidia CUDA Deep Neural Network (from a copy on the Cellanome storage).

 `url`: a copy of Nvidia's CUDNN zipfile.
 `extract_dir`: the name of the top level folder in the zip file.